eriktorsner/wp-bootstrap/README.md

 | wp-bootstrap_option_post_references    | Filter | Lets the extension add names of option values that refer to a post id. |
 | wp-wp-bootstrap_option_term_references | Filter | Lets the extension add names of option values that refer to a term id  |

+To use an extension, WP Bootstrap must be able to autoload the class.
+The easiest way to acheive this is to add a PSR4 namespace to the composer.json file of your project:

+    {
+        "require": {
+            "eriktorsner/wp-bootstrap": "0.3.*"
+        },
+        "autoload": {
+            "psr-4": {
+                "MyNamespace\\": "src"
+        }
+    }

+Then place your exension in the subfolder "src" (relative to the project root).
+Any extension classes will be instantiated at the beginning of the process and a method "init" will be called.
+In this method the extension can add filters and actions that will be executed in various stages in the installation/import process:

+    <?php
+    namespace MyNamespace;

+    use Wpbootstrap\Container;

+    class MyClass
+    {
+        public function init()
+        {
+            add_action('wp-bootstrap_after_import', [$this, 'AfterImport']);
+        }

+        public function AfterImport()
+        {
+          // do something useful...note that WordPress is loaded in most
+          // filters and actions.
+Go experiment
+          $options = get_option('FOOBAR', false);
+          ...
+        }
+      }

 ### Parent child references and automatic includes